leonardoboulitreau/AIMS-BirdCLEF/README.md

 # AIMS-BirdCLEF 🐦

-## How to Use Repo on RECOD
+## Repo Location on RECOD
 ```
 cd /work/leonardo.boulitreau/AIMS-BirdCLEF
 ```
-### If you need to pull or push or even clone this repo on RECOD
+### If you need to pull, push or even clone this repo on RECOD
 Copy the private repo key to your user folder and change its permissions.
 ```
 cp /work/leonardo.boulitreau/birdclef /home/RECOD.USER/.ssh/     #  substituing RECOD.USER with you recod user